 - Make a tax-free distribution for eligible medical expenses

 - Roll over the unused funds into each new year

 You can make tax-deductible contributions similar to a traditional IRA up to the annual contribution limit.
 Employers have the option to contribute to your account too but their contributions count against your annual contribution limit.
-Contribution limits for 2021 are $7,200 for a family with a $1,000 catch-up contribution for those 55 years old or older.
+Contribution limits for 2023 are $7,750 for a family and $3,850 for individuals with a $1,000 catch-up contribution for those 55 years or older.

 Like a Roth IRA, your withdrawals are tax-free for most medical-related expenses.
 In retirement, it’s possible to redeem funds for non-medical reasons.

 Many plans let you invest your contributions to potentially earn compound interest to passively build your account balance like an IRA and 401k.
 The investment options vary by plan provider.

 When you need to pay a medical bill, most plans offer a debit card to pay expenses directly from your HSA balance.
 You might also pay with a rewards credit card to earn the purchase rewards and upload your receipts for reimbursement.

 Most people who qualify for an HSA open their account through the employer-provided health plan.
 In this case, you can fund your account by withholding money from each paycheck.

 But it’s also possible to get a standalone HSA plan from companies like Lively HSA if your workplace doesn’t partner with an HSA provider or you have health insurance from the Marketplace or a state exchange.

 You can read IRS Publication 969 to find the nuts and bolts of medical savings plans.